Maximal spreading of impacting viscoelastic droplets: Parameters predicting the onset of viscoelastic effects

 where $\delta$ is the viscous boundary-layer thickness \citep{chandra_collision_1997}.
 Now, the viscoelastic effects are encapsulated within the term

-The energy balance is further simplified by taking $\tau_f \approx \tau_0 =D_0/U_0$ and $\delta \approx D_0 \mathrm{Re}^{-0.5}$, obtained from a similarity solution for boundary-layer flow \citep{pasandidehfard_capillary_1996}.
-Substituting these relations into equation~(\ref{eq:balance}), a simplified expression predicting the maximal spreading emerges as
+The energy balance is further simplified by taking $\tau_f \propto\tau_0$ and $\delta \approx D_0 \mathrm{Re}^{-0.5}$, obtained from a similarity solution for boundary-layer flow \citep{pasandidehfard_capillary_1996}.
+Substituting these relations into \cref{eq:balance} yields a simplified expression for the ratio between the maximal spreading diameter in the viscoelastic case and its Newtonian counterpart (i.e., $\alpha=0$):

-where $\bar{D}_{max}=D_{max}/D_0$ is the normalised maximal diameter and $\theta_d$ is the dynamic contact angle between the fluid and the substrate.
-In fact, equation~(\ref{eq:D_max}) is an extension of the relation suggested by \citet{pasandidehfard_capillary_1996}.
-For $\alpha=0$ is similar in essence to other predictions proposed in recent literature \citep{mobaseri_maximum_2025,sanjay_unifying_2025}.
-Equation~(\ref{eq:D_max}), therefore, predicts how viscoelasticity, through $\alpha(\mathrm{De})$, should modify the maximal spread relative to the Newtonian case; henceforth, we describe the experimental procedure used to measure $\bar{D}$ and the associated fluid properties.